andreas-masaoutis/ScholoApp/README.md

     - Which students, with respect seniority, are the most active?

-- 2 We would like to define a series of useful metrics on user engagement and capture them into a dashboard.
+- 2 We would like to define a series of useful metrics on user engagement, analyse them and represent them graphically.

 - 3 We would like to prepare a presentation for the business stakeholders where we communicate our main findings.